influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/administration/backup_and_restore.md

 optional flags for restoring a backup are:

-- `-metadir <path to meta directory>` - This is the path to the meta directory where you would like the metastore backup recoevered to.
+- `-metadir <path to meta directory>` - This is the path to the meta directory where you would like the metastore backup recovered to.
 For packaged installations, this should be specified as `/var/lib/influxdb/meta`.

-- `-datadir <path to data directory>` - This is the path to the meta directory where you would like the metastore backup recoevered to.
+- `-datadir <path to data directory>` - This is the path to the data directory where you would like the database backup recovered to.
 For packaged installations, this should be specified as `/var/lib/influxdb/data`.

 - `-database <database>` - This is the database that you would like to